pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 - Standalone Morphic worlds in separate windows
 - StringMorph can now display emphasis underlined (2r100) and strikethrough (2r10000)
 - Fix of several memory leaks
-- Improve working directory structure (introduction of a `pharo-local` directory to includes Pharo directories as `package-cache`)
+- Improvement of working directory structure (introduction of a `pharo-local` directory to include Pharo directories as `package-cache`)
-- Better autocategorisation of methods
+- Better autocategorization of methods
 - Introduction of a `FuzzyMatcher` for approximate string matching
 - `Glamour` integration in `Spec`
-- Renaming (`CMD+R`) in `Nautilus` supports more AST nodes
+- Renaming (`Cmd+R` / `Ctrl+R`) in `Nautilus` supports more AST nodes
 - `anObject asMethodConst` to cache expressions dynamically
 - `GlobalIdentifier` for computer identification
-- `NeoUUIDGenerator` replace the old UUIDGenerator
+- `NeoUUIDGenerator` replaces the old UUIDGenerator
 - `STON` was improved and is now used by `Monticello FileTree`
-- Storing of suspended announcements
+- Storage of suspended announcements
 - Improved `newAnonymousSubclass`
 - Inheritable process specific variables
 - Fuel improvements
-- Enable methods using `<example>` to be easily executed
+- Enablement of `<example>` methods so that they can be executed easily
 - Support for `<sampleInstance>`
 - New class and methods API for tags as replacement for categories and protocols
 - `TabMorph` improvements
 - faster source code fetching from .changes & .sources
-- Unify `Dictionary` APIs
+- Unification of `Dictionary` APIs (including an `OrderedDictionary`)
 - Package manifests improvements
-- Improve `RadioButton` groups
+- Improvement of `RadioButton` groups

 ### Cleanups

 - `Object>>#name` is now deprecated and will be removed in Pharo 7
 - Tab, TabBar, TabManager, and LockableTab renamed with a Morph postfix
 - Better system modularization
-- Ability of the system to be fully bootstrapped from source codes
+- Ability for the system to be fully bootstrapped from source code
-- Turn of catalog search in `Spotter` by default (This improve the stability of Pharo under poor internet connection)
+- Turn off catalog search in `Spotter` by default (This improves the stability of Pharo when used with poor Internet connections)
-- Remove `Chroma-CubeHelix` and `TxWorkspace`
+- Removal of `Chroma-CubeHelix` and `TxWorkspace`
-- Rename `Pragma>>#selector` to `Pragma>>#methodSelector`
+- Rename of `Pragma>>#selector` to `Pragma>>#methodSelector`
-- Improve icons management (`#iconNmaed:` was introduce to replace DNUs)
+- Improvement of icons management (`#iconNmaed:` introduced in order to replace DNU-based icons)
 - Limit use of `#asClass` in order to rely on an environment
 - It is now possible to give a rewrite rule when deprecating a method to automatically rewrite code with deprecation (`#deprecated:transformWith:`)
-- Deprecation of:
+- Deprecation of the following:
     - Object>>#name
     - Object>>#confirm:orCancel:
     - Object>>#ifNil:ifNotNilDo: